Exhibitions

-Open year round, the Galleries at Herron showcase the artwork of emerging and established contemporary artists and designers, as well as the work of Herron’s acclaimed faculty, distinguished alumni and students.
-All exhibitions and artist talks are free and open to the public.
+Open year round, the Galleries at Herron showcase the artwork of emerging and established contemporary artists and designers.

 Basile Gallery